 Monotony and routine can quickly kill your drive in any work situation, but when you work from home with no colleagues around, you can feel it even more keenly – as if you’re working in a vacuum.
 Luckily, there’s a simple way to manage this long-term: regularly inject fresh ideas and novelty into your day.
 A change or scene or habit acts like a mini refresher for your brain, and can help stimulate new thinking patterns.

 This can be as simple as working from different locations in your home – e.g. sitting at the kitchen table to reply to emails, moving to a desk for deep work, and sitting on the sofa for video calls.
 It could also involve planning a different lunch break activity for each day – from baking or reading, to meditation or a walk.
-Scheduling in regular remote team activities can also support this, since bonding and staying connected is an essential part of the job.
+Scheduling in regular remote social activities can also support this, since bonding and staying connected are essential parts of the job.

 5. Outsource low-value tasks

-Few things sap your productive energy more than menial “shallow tasks”.
+Few things sap your productive energy quite like menial “shallow tasks”.
 Almost everyone has them: they are the low-value, low-reward tasks that help keep our progress visible, accountable and organized.
 They require little cognitive effort and are usually easy to replicate – think replying to emails, invoicing, filling out forms, logging time sheets, updating task progress, arranging meetings and pulling reports.

 Since shallow work is often linked to essential business admin, we can’t always remove it.
 But we can use smart tools to reduce the time and effort they require from us – often automating the majority of the slog.
 Here are just a few automatic solutions which dramatically reduce the time you spend on low-value tasks.